 Here at Farsight, we support several major security devices enabled with GPS, GPRS and SOS functionality as part of our lone worker protection service.
 In the case of an emergency, staff can trigger the SOS button on their device should they need immediate assistance.
 This send the professional monitoring team at the Farsight remote monitoring station an alarm signal along with accurate map coordinates of the worker’s last recorded position on the GPS.

 When an SOS alarm is activated, the lone worker security device establishes an audio connection between the device and our team.
-This allows observers to initiate two-way communication directly with the worker or simply listen to what is happening, preventing anyone in the immediate area being alerted to the lone worker or lone worker device.
+This allows observers to initiate two-way communication directly with the worker or simply listen to what is happening that may be preventing anyone in the immediate area being alerted to the lone worker or lone worker device.

 If necessary, we will then dispatch emergency services to the last known map coordinates.